iusztinpaul/energy-forecasting/README.md

 You will **learn how to build, train, serve, and monitor an ML system** using a batch architecture.
 We will show you how to integrate an experiment tracker, a model registry, a feature store, Docker, Airflow, GitHub Actions and more!

-This **course targets** junior/mid-level ML engineers and SWE who want to transition to MLE.
+**Level:** Intermediate to advanced --- This **course targets** MLEs who want to build end-to-end ML systems and SWEs who wish to transition to MLE.

 ------